Contents

 Overview

-This view uses the shared URLSession instance to load an image from the specified URL, and then display it.
+This view uses the shared URLSession instance to load an image from a URL that you specify, and then display it.
 For example, you can display an icon that’s stored on a server:

 AsyncImage(url: URL(string: "https://example.com/icon.png"))